 Salmon

 This is a fatty fish, rich in omega 3, and very healthy because it helps us to improve our immune system.
-This food contains approximately 4.5 g of creatine per kilo.
+This food contains approximately 4.5 g of CK per kilo.

 Liver